xKiwiLabs xKiwiLabs

 Writing

 Why not Word?
 Because Word files are opaque blobs that break version control, create formatting nightmares when you collaborate, and lock your content into a proprietary format.
-Markdown is clean, portable, and plays perfectly with git.
+Markdown is clean and portable, and it plays perfectly with git.
 When I need a formatted PDF or Word document for submission, I convert with a single command using Pandoc.

 Data Analysis